microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-updatepolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Entity that governs the deployment of content to an associated deploymentAudience.
+Represents an entity that governs the deployment of content to an associated deploymentAudience.

 ## Methods
 |Method|Return type|Description|